DanPeled/TEG-Engine/Readme.md

 ---
 ## Update Loop
-On the `Engine::UpdateLoop()` function, rendering of all of the object is being handled, mostly using the `Engine::PrintScreen()` function.
+On the `Engine.UpdateLoop()` function, rendering of all of the object is being handled, mostly using the `Engine.Tick()` function.

 ### Print Screen
-The `PrintScreen()` function handles rendering the screen and going through the following steps:
+The `Engine.Tick()` function handles rendering the screen and going through the following steps:
 - Clear the screen.
-- Go through the `Object::objects` refrence vector, and call the Render function on each one.
+- Render all the objects onto the screen using the `RenderObjects()` method.
+- Call the `Update()` method on the `game` refrence object.
+- Call the `UpdateLoop()` method on the `Input` class.

 ---
 ## Stop
-The `Engine::OnStop()` function handles stopping the engine, and goes through the following steps:
+The `Engine.StopEngine()` function handles stopping the engine, and goes through the following steps:
-- starts by calling the `Exit()` function on the game variable (that was passed in the [`Engine::Init(Game game_)`](https://github.com/DanPeled/TEG-Engine/tree/main#init) function).
+- starts by calling the `OnStop()` function on the game variable (that was passed in the `Engine.Init(Game)` function).
 - Clears the screen.
-- Prints out "Engine Stopped." for debug purposes.
+- Prints out "Stopping Engine." for debug purposes.
-- Cleans up the Input class by calling the `Input::Cleanup()` function.
+- Resets any changes made to the console settings.
 ---

 # [Object](https://github.com/DanPeled/TEG-Engine/blob/main/Engine/Classes/Object.h)